 Ryan Walthall joined the UCSB women's volleyball coaching staff in the spring of 2014.

-Walthall will be taking on a number of responsibilities for the team.
-He will serve as the Gauchos' offensive coordinator, help with recruiting, and will take on video analysis for both scouting and player development.
-Additionally, he will be in charge of organizing team travel throughout the season.
+Walthall has a number of responsibilities for the team.
+He serves as the Gauchos' offensive coordinator, helps with recruiting, and takes on video analysis for both scouting and player development.
+Additionally, he is in charge of organizing team travel throughout the season.